News

 The fight against COVID-19 relies on strong science and excellent scientists.
 George Fu Gao, a Professor and Director of the Chinese Academy of Sciences Key Laboratory of Pathogen Microbiology and Immunology, a TWAS Fellow since 2014, is one such scientist.
 And to honour his work this week, he received a TWAS Medal at the TWAS 16th General Conference.

 As a leading scholar in the field of virology and immunology, Gao is one of four recipients of the prestigious TWAS Medals, that the Academy has routinely bestowed to its most accomplished members since 1996.
-The other 2022 TWAS Medallists are Rajaâ Cherkaoui El Moursli, Professor of Physics, University Mohammed V, Rabat, Morocco, and a TWAS Fellow since 2018; Sok Ching Cheong, Deputy Chief Scientific Officer at Cancer Research Malaysia, a former TWAS Young Affiliate (2012), now a TWAS Alumnus; and Bruce M. Alberts, holder of the Chancellor's Leadership Chair in Biochemistry and Biophysics for Science and Education at the University of California, San Francisco, and a TWAS Fellow since 2001.
+The other 2022 TWAS Medallists are Rajaâ Cherkaoui El Moursli, Professor of Physics, University Mohammed V, Rabat, Morocco, and a TWAS Fellow since 2018; Sok Ching Cheong, Deputy Chief Scientific Officer at Cancer Research Malaysia, a former TWAS Young Affiliates Network member, now a TWAS Alumnus; and Bruce M. Alberts, holder of the Chancellor's Leadership Chair in Biochemistry and Biophysics for Science and Education at the University of California, San Francisco, and a TWAS Fellow since 2001.

 The announcement was given on 21 November, soon afterwards the Opening Ceremony that marked the start of the TWAS 16th General Conference, which took place in Hangzhou, China, on 21–24 November 2022.